American automobile industry in the 1950s: Seat belts

-Tires

-Radial tires were invented by Michelin in 1948, and quickly became standard equipment on Michelin's auto making subsidiary Citroën.

-Use spread to 100% of the US auto population by the 1980s, following Consumer Reports' 1968 evaluation of competing technologies, noting the technology's superiority in tread life, safety, handling and fuel economy.

-The 1968 Pontiac GTO offered optional OEM radial tires, but only for one year; they became standard on all 1970 Lincoln Continental Mark IIIs.

 Air conditioning

 The 1953 Chrysler Imperial was the first production car in twelve years to offer air conditioning, following tentative experiments by Packard in 1940 and Cadillac in 1941.
 In actually installing optional Airtemp air conditioning units to its Imperials in 1953, Chrysler beat Cadillac, Buick and Oldsmobile, who added it as an option later that year.
 The Pontiac Star Chief offered the first modern "underhood" design in 1954.
 By 1960, air conditioning was a common dealer option and was installed in 20 percent of all automobiles on American roads.

-Steering linkage

-BMW began to use precise rack and pinion steering systems in the 1930s, and many other European manufacturers soon adopted the technology.
-This is one critical missing technology from the decade, as American automakers did not adopt rack and pinion steering until production of the 1974 Ford Pinto.

-Steering power assistance
+Power steering

 The first power-assisted steering on any type of vehicle dates to 1876, but little is recorded of the system.
 Other attempts were made to add power-assisted steering to motorized vehicles such as in the 1903 Columbia 5-ton truck and other heavy vehicles, but it was not until 1928 that a practical hydraulic power system was invented by Francis W. Davis.
 It was used on some armored vehicles and heavy trucks during World War II, but it took more than decades before the system was commercialized in passenger automobiles.

 Chrysler introduced the first commercially available passenger car power-steering system on the 1951 Chrysler Imperial, marketed under the name of Hydraguide.
 The option was available for less than $200.
 General Motors followed suit the next year, offering it as an option for the 1952 Cadillac.
 Two years later, Cadillac was the first manufacturer to offer power-assisted steering as standard equipment.